Running The Show: What It Really Takes To Be A Sole Stewardess

 Evening

-Evenings are where the role really shines:
+Evenings are where the role shines:

 • Set the dinner table and prepare canapés.